SOC 143a: Social Justice and Philanthropy

 HS 260b: Practicing Philanthropy

 This course provides an academic grounding in philanthropic studies from an interdisciplinary perspective.
 It couples an academic framing with a uniquely practical experience of simulating a new charitable foundation as well as simulating the experience of being an independent philanthropist.
-The combination of the theoretical grounding paired with the practical experience enhances students' understanding of a complex field and the challenges not often understood, of being on the funding side.
+The combination of the theoretical grounding paired with the practical experience enhances students' understanding of a complex field and the challenges, not often understood, of being on the funding side.
 It also provides opportunities to explore organizational behavior, group dynamics and leadership skills.
 Through readings and group activities, students will learn how to negotiate, reach consensus, and execute the plan they design.

 This course is a learning lab.
-Students domestic societal issues and have the opportunity to make grant decisions to create change in an area of interest to them.
-The criterion developed by students will guide their recommendations for funding to a Foundation who has set aside funds for the purpose of this course..
+Students select domestic societal issues and have the opportunity to make grant decisions to create change in an area of interest to them.
+The criterion developed by students will guide their recommendations for funding to a Foundation that has set aside funds for the purpose of this course.
 Grantees receive gifts directly from the Foundation based on that Foundation's own assessment of the decision-making process and resulting selection/recommendations given by students.
 Course readings provide background information, a perspective on process, grantmaking and evaluation techniques.
 The process will be documented by the students for use in case studies, teaching materials, and workshops.